Please note that by continuing to use this site you consent to the terms of our

 Policies can be assigned to devices automatically by means of a naming system.
 For example, any device with “Win” in its name can be automatically put into a specific group of Windows computers, to which a particular policy is assigned.
 Devices/groups can be assigned more than one policy, whereby a policy hierarchy determines which one takes precedence.

 The Hosts/Host Management page lists all the installed devices.
 You can immediately see which ones are online.
-Additional information includes operating system, policy, security status and sensor version.
+Additional information includes operating system, policies, security status and sensor version.
 Clicking on a device’s entry opens up a details panel for that device.
 Here you can find additional information, such as device manufacturer, MAC address, IP addresses and serial number.

 This page provides details of known cybercriminal groups.
 You can see the nations and industries that each one has targeted, along with technical details of the attack methods used.
 CrowdStrike tell us that this information is also available in Detection details when a detection is associated with a specific actor.